-The research question we want to address is: what would be a worst case meteorological scenario for this kind of crop loss event under current climate, with enhanced winter temperatures and spring precipitations?
-This question arises from the fact that we only lived one possible realisation of our climate.
+Crop losses in 2016 were associated with extreme winter temperatures and extreme spring precipitation.
+The research question we want to address is: what would be a worst case meteorological scenario under current climate, with enhanced winter

+- 40 temperatures and spring precipitations?
+This questions arises from the fact that we only lived one possible realisation of our climate.
 Even under unchanged climate conditions, unprecedented extreme events would occur as time goes on.
 Thus, to be able to put in place effective preventive measures, it is important to understand how severe an extreme event could be.

-To estimate how extreme a crop loss similar to the 2016 event could be, we need tools that all come with their assumptions and caveats.
+Unfortunately, estimating the worst case scenario of extreme crop failures of such a specific and rare event as the one observed in 2016 is challenging as we can rely on just a few decades of reliable reanalysis data. - To estimate how extreme a crop loss similar to the 2016 event could be, we need tools that all come with their assumptions and caveats.
 A standard approach would be to use large ensemble simulations based on circulation models of current climate conditions (Massey et al., 2015a).
 If the ensemble was large enough and physical mechanisms are adequately reproduced in the circulation model, one would find the most extreme possible version of the 2016 crop loss event and could even estimate its occurrence probability.
-This approach has two main drawbacks: the often huge computational cost associated with a large number of simulations and the possibly flawed representation of physical processes in climate models that could introduce a systematic uncertainty that cannot be overcome easily (Shepherd, 2019).
+This approach has two main drawbacks: the often huge computational cost associated with a large - 50 number of simulations and the possibly flawed representation of physical processes in climate models that could introduce a systematic uncertainty that cannot be overcome easily (Shepherd, 2019).

 A second approach relies on the analysis of historical data.
 There are many statistical methods that could be used in this context.
 Specifically, copula-based techniques (Jaworski et al., 2010) can be used to study the dependence between two or more climate hazards, while models based on extreme value theory (Cooley, 2009) are suited for analyzing particularly rare events.
-These methods have the merit of being computationally cheap and of relying only on observed data, but dealing with non-stationarity can be challenging with these methods.
+These methods have the merit of being computationally cheap and of relying only on observed data, but dealing with non-stationary can be challenging with these methods.

 As another data-driven alternative, the so-called storyline approach has emerged recently.
 The idea is to construct a physically plausible extreme event that one can relate to without necessarily focusing on the statistical likelihood of such an event (Hazeleger et al., 2015; Shepherd et al., 2018; Shepherd, 2019).
-Rather than asking what the most likely representation of the climate would be, one could ask how some extreme realisations of climate could be like.
+Rather than asking what the most likely representation of the

+60 climate would be, one could ask how some extreme realisations of climate could be like.
 It has been argued that for adaptation planning the latter question could be more relevant (Hazeleger et al., 2015).
-This kind of "stress-testing" based on the use of scenarios has been standard practice in catastrophe analysis and emergency preparedness, even outside of the context of climate change (see for example de Bruijn et al. (2016)).